sachi21/sachi21/README.md

 ## Hi 👋, I am Sachin Chouhan
 ![](https://komarev.com/ghpvc/?username=sachi21)

+- 📫 How to reach me: sachinbca43@gmail.com
+-  Know about my SQL Problem Solving: https://leetcode.com/u/sachinchouhan/
+- 👯 I’m looking to collaborate on https://www.linkedin.com/in/sachinchouhan/
 <!--
 **sachi21/sachi21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.